The fees for unregistered traffic increase starting June 1, 2023:

 Campaign Service Provider (CSP): The primary user of TCR.
 A CSP works with multiple brands to create and launch SMS messaging campaigns.
 A customer supporting a large number of different brands may find it easier to work directly with TCR.
 Customers with fewer brands may want to use Bandwidth as their CSP.

 Brand: The company or entity initiating messages to the consumer.

-Campaign: A collection of information used to identify use case and CTIA compliance for carrier evaluation.
-A campaign requires details such as message examples and industry vertical
+Campaign: A collection of information used to identify the use case and CTIA compliance for carrier evaluation.
+A campaign requires details such as message examples and the industry vertical.

 Class (AT&T Only): There are approximately 15 different classes that may be assigned to a campaign by TCR based on a proprietary system of evaluation established by AT&T. Class assignment is based on elements such as brand identity verification, industry, and use case/campaign type.
 The class assignment will determine the campaign throughput and per-message surcharge for the campaign.
 Standard use cases will receive a class assignment immediately upon submission of the campaign (e.g., marketing, customer alerts, account notifications), while special use cases will require external vetting after submission but prior to activation (e.g., political, non-profit).

 Reseller: According to TCR, a reseller is a company that supports multiple brands and resells the services of the DCA.

 For more information about 10DLC, check out our other support articles: